 The Ultimate Guide to Project Time Management

 At its core, time management is about managing oneself, not about controlling time.
-We all have the same 24 hours every day, but how we use them is entirely up to us.
+We all have the same 24 hours daily, but how we use them is entirely up to us.

 The most effective time management skills help you work more efficiently, avoid distractions, and maintain focus.
-In this article, we will give you some tips on Project Time Management.
+This article will give you some tips on Project Time Management.

 What Is Project Time Management?

-Project time management comprises analyzing and defining a timeline for project completion.
+Project time management comprises analysing and defining a timeline for project completion.